AdoNunes/TradeAlerter/README.md

      python -c "print('Hello, World!')"
      ```

-2. In the PowerShell terminal navigate to the directory where you want to clone the DiscordAlertsTrader package, e.g. type: `cd Desktop`.
+2. In the PowerShell terminal navigate to the directory where you want to clone the TradeAlerter package, e.g. type: `cd Desktop`.

 3. Clone the package from the GitHub repository and install the package and its dependencies using pip:
    ```shell